metabase/metabase/docs/embedding/signed-embedding-parameters.md

 your_embedding_url?breakfast=Scrambled_eggs&breakfast=Bacon
 ```

-## Hiding an editable filter widget from a signed embed
+## Hiding filter widgets from a signed embed

-If you have a lot of **Editable** parameters (resulting in a lot of filter widgets), you can hide them from your signed embed by adding `hide_parameters` to the end of the embedding URL in your iframe's `src` attribute:
+If you have a lot of editable parameters (resulting in a lot of filter widgets), you can hide them from your signed embed by adding `#hide_parameters` to the end of the URL in your iframe's `src` attribute:

 ```
 your_embedding_url#hide_parameters=parameter_name
 ```

-When passing a parameter directly to the `src` attribute, note that:

-- Parameter _names_ are lowercase.
-- Parameter _values_ are case-sensitive (they must match your data).
-- Spaces should be replaced by underscores.

 For example, if you want to hide a filter called "Breakfast" from your embedded dashboard: